HECK, YEAH, WE MATCH EBT/SNAP!

-For the fifth year running, the Medford Farmers Market is pleased to match EBT/SNAP benefits (formerly known as food stamps).
+For the sixth year running, the Medford Farmers Market is pleased to match EBT/SNAP benefits (formerly known as food stamps).
 SNAP beneficiaries simply swipe their EBT debit cards at the market manager’s table, and we match their total bill, up to $20 each week.
 That means $40 of fresh, healthy, and local food for a cost of $20, doubling shoppers’ spending power.
 Our benefits-matching program continues to grow by 10 to 12 percent every year, and last year we matched almost $4,000 in fresh, healthy, locally sourced food.
 But that’s just one of our initiatives for lower-income shoppers, and we need your help to keep all of them going.
 Details below.

 We want to make healthy, fresh, seasonal, and local produce available to low-income Medford residents year-round.
 In order to do so, we created Produce in a SNAP!, which unites our EBT-matching program with our subsidized farm-share program for seniors.